bennnym/Blog-Posts/BlogDraft.md

 So when we itterate over `moreThanFiveLetters`, `alexia, sumanth` is written to the console.

 I hope this helps some people understand a little more about the difference between the levels of abstraction between a List and an IEnumberable.
+There is a lot more to learn from this topic, but this is a tricky starting point and one that took me a little while to get my head around.